eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 }
 ```

-In the login view, we will call this method, and only set an error if the method returned false.
-Otherwise, we will redirect the user to the `MainView`.
-As we now have hardcoded the value `MainView.class` twice in the project, we will add a method in the security service that returns the default view, and change the usages to use this method.
+In the login view, we call this method, and only set an error if the method returned false.
+Otherwise, we redirect the user to the `MainView`.
+As we now have hardcoded the value `MainView.class` twice in the project, we should add a method in the security service that returns the default view, and change the usages to use this method.

 #### **LoginView.java**
 ```java